 Pasadena's extreme summer heat creates a unique challenge: HVAC systems must be sized for 105-degree design days, not the 95-degree standard used for coastal LA.
 Undersizing is a common problem in Pasadena homes—equipment that was adequate when installed in the 1990s may struggle now with increasingly hot summers.
 We add a 10 to 15 percent safety factor for Pasadena installations to ensure adequate capacity on peak demand days.

-The city's many historic homes also require a careful approach to ductwork routing to preserve architectural features.
+The city's many historic homes also require careful approach to ductwork routing to preserve architectural features.
 Many of Pasadena's most desirable homes are in landmark districts that restrict exterior modifications.
 Adding central AC to a historic Pasadena craftsman requires careful planning: outdoor unit placement must be screened from street view, penetrations through historic plaster must be minimized, and ductwork routing must avoid structural elements.

 Our Diagnostic Process